 Stakeholders consider the 2017 amendment to the Federal Mining Act, which requires mining authorities to grant access to license information, to be a significant success for D-EITI.
 In the course of Validation, the D-EITI Secretariat confirmed from all 16 states that information about licenses awarded or transferred in a particular year was publicly available upon request.
 D-EITI considers the requirement met.

 The award or transfer of licenses does not appear to be a topic of interest to consulted stakeholders as few new licenses are being awarded.
 It does not appear that the MSG considered whether licenses were awarded or transferred in the period covered by the EITI Report (2016).
 A government representative noted that a third party could challenge the administration’s decision on a license, permit or operating plan in court.
 The government agency then has the burden of proof to demonstrate that license was allocated according to the criteria set out in the law.
 The expansion of the lignite mine in Hambach had been challenged in court twice.
+The Hambach case is not challenging the legitimacy of the respective mining license.
+It is thus not an example of a deviation from the applicable legal and regulatory framework governing license transfers and awards.

 Initial assessment